khanshoaib3/minecraft-access/README.md

 3. Left Alt + C = Speaks only the y position.
 4. Left Alt + Z = Speaks only the z position.

+## Player Warnings

+This feature warns the player when the health, hunger or air bubble is low.

 ## Facing Direction

 Adds key binding to speak the player's facing direction.